gowww/check/README.md

 }
 ```

-You can provide custom translations for each error type under keys like "`error` + ErrorID":
+You can provide custom translations for each error type under keys like "`error` + RuleName":

 ```Go
 var locales = i18n.Locales{